hughrun/CommunityTweets/README.md

 # CommunityTweets
 Formerly known as meteor2twitter at GitLab.

-v 0.3.0
+v 0.4

 ## Overview

 This is a Meteor app that allows users to add a blog feed listing via a web interface, stores them in a Mongo database, and tweets when a new feed is added or a new post is published.

 It loops every 10 minutes, and only announces one new feed each cycle, to avoid triggering Twitter’s spam blockers.
+Each post is tweeted three times. six hours apart.

+## New in v 0.4

+### bug fixes
+* fixed problem where posts weren't initially tweeted if the 'published date' was earlier than the date they were actually published (mostly scheduled posts)
+* fixed problem with tags not being added to tags collection
+* admins no longer have to log in again if they navigate away from admin area
+* routing now goes to top of page when clicking on nav links
+* some admin pages showed errors - now they don't
+* searchbox now always get focus when navigating to search page
+* password length validation now occurs on password creation instead of login

+### new features
+* upgraded for Meteor 1.4.2.3
+* now uses `feedparser-promised` and `twit`
+* 'uncategorized' is now excluded from tags list
+* better responsiveness with two breakpoints and now responsive for admin area
+* when adding a blog, old posts are now added to the archive and recent posts tweeted
+* previously unseen posts are now added regardless of publication date
+* posts are queued for tweeting if they have a publication date within the last 48 hours, and always tweeted 3 times

 ## New in v 0.3.0
 * Now archives new posts and their tags each cycle